segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/destination-plugins/survicate-swift.md

 #### Screen

-Similarly, the screen method from Segment is used as the enterScreen method in Survicate.
+Similarly, the Screen method from Segment is used as the enterScreen method in Survicate.
 This means that when you track a screen in Segment, it will be entered in Survicate.

 #### Reset